 Digital transformation involves changing your business so you can take advantage of software and IT in all departments throughout the business.
 It can even mean completely changing your whole business model.
 Digital transformation is the acceleration of business models, competencies, processes and activities to fully leverage the opportunities of digital technology.

 There are a few different reasons why you may decide that your business needs a digital transformation.
 Maybe you have new or better competition, your customer demands are changing, or technological advances have made it necessary for you to give your business a digital overhaul.

 Technology has taken a huge leap forward in the last few years, with the adaptation of mobile, greater access to the internet and the huge influence of social media along with artificial intelligence, Cloud-based storage, and analytics.
 This means greater competition from businesses embracing these technologies and higher expectations from customers.

 Businesses must evolve in order to address changing technologies.
 Business owners generally want IT to be focused on innovation, business results, and continuous improvement while customers demand constantly increasing technological capabilities that are easy to use.
-A research study by Forrester Consulting found that the key reasons for digital transformation are increased speed-to-market, customer satisfaction, and profitability.

 Digital business transformation is the biggest challenge when it comes to change management since it impacts all levels of a business and all tasks, activities and processes.